Skip to main content

 After agreements

-Translate signed paper into payout hold controls.
+Translate signed paper into payout hold controls

 Frequently Asked Questions

-What ties an agreement to the assessment?+
+What ties an agreement to the classification?+

-How does signature capture work?+
+How does signature capture work with DocuSign?+

-What happens to old signed paper after reclassification?+
+What happens to old paper after reclassification?+

-Are templates localized per launch country?+
+Are templates localized for each country?+

-Ready to scope signed AoR agreements?
+Ready to scope your AoR agreements?